About Delaware ERANow

 - Ensuring that more women are involved in the political process.

-The Family Health Law and Policy Institute at the Delaware Law School has partnered with Delaware ERANow.
-The Institute contributes intellectual leadership and public service to Delaware ERANow efforts by serving as a resource on matters of law and policy and assisting in the group’s public education and advocacy work.
+Delaware Law School contributes intellectual leadership for Delaware ERANow’s efforts, serves as a resource on matters of law and policy, and assists in the our public education and advocacy work.
 In addition, the school’s student-run Women’s Law Caucus serves as a liaison organization.
-The caucus provides enthusiastic ground-level support, including engagement in public dialogue on the status and legal treatment of women.

 Liaison organizations with Delaware